 My ex-husband pays child support irregularly.
-I’m tired of hassling with him, and want to terminate his parental rights.
-He says he will give up visitation, and sign whatever is required to terminate his rights, if he doesn’t have to pay child support.
-How can I terminate my ex’s parental rights?
-Can I do that myself, or will I need a lawyer?
+I’m tired of hassling with him.
+I want to terminate his parental rights.
+He says he will give up visitation and sign whatever is required to terminate his rights if he doesn’t have to pay child support.
+How can I terminate my his parental rights?
+Can I do that myself?
+Will I need a lawyer?

 Parental rights can be terminated in an adoption case, but usually only when someone new is willing to step into the shoes of the parent whose rights are terminated.
 Say you have a new husband who is willing to adopt your kids.
 You could try to terminate your ex’s parental rights, and transform your new husband from step-father to adoptive father.

 A parent’s rights can be terminated as part of a juvenile case.
-For that to happen there must be serious abuse and neglect.
-Also, juvenile cases are filed by the State.
-So it is not something you can file yourself, or hire a private lawyer to file for you.
+For that to happen, there must be serious abuse and neglect.
+Also, juvenile cases are filed by the State. it is not something you or a private lawyer can file.

 The fact that your ex is willing to agree to have his parental rights terminated does not change things.
 The courts want someone else who is willing to adopt your kids once your ex’s rights are terminated.

 And that someone else would probably have to be your current spouse.
 Most judges would probably be unwilling to make someone an adoptive parent if that person was not willing to marry the children’s biological parent.

 When a parent wants their new spouse to adopt their kid(s), they can file a petition for adoption.
 If the other parent signs a proper consent to the adoption, it is likely a judge will sign a judgment terminating that person’s parental rights.
 That makes the step-parent the new adoptive parent.